Curve (payment card): History

+In January 2018, it launched in Ireland.
+At that time, it remained based in London.

+In January 2018, Curve went live in the UK.
+When it launched in the UK, it had a waiting list of 50,000.

 In October 2018, the company said it was aiming to become "the Amazon of banking."

+In December 2018, it had a US expansion planned.

+In late January 2019, support for American Express was reintroduced on a top-up basis.

-For a time from January 2019 Curve supported American Express, but this was later discontinued.
+From January 2019, or a time Curve supported American Express, but this was later discontinued.

+On February 1, 2019, when Amex blocked several thousand customers from using Curve's services that week, it was reported that Curve was considering suing Amex, alleging anti-competitive action.

+In 2019, Curve launched a metal card.
+The card was made of 18 grammes of stainless steel, and came in three colours: Blue Steel, Rose Gold, and Curve Red Limited Edition.
+Only 5,000 Limited-Edition Curve Red cards were printed in a single run.

 In April 2020, Curve launched the first numberless card in Europe.

 In September 2021, Curve launched a new Buy Now Pay Later feature branded Curve Flex.

 In January 2022, Curve partnered with Huawei to enable contactless payments on HMS enabled Huawei smartphones with AppGallery via Huawei Wallet in Europe.

 In October 2022, Curve partnered with Fidesmo to enable contactless payments with Fidesmo Pay wearables.
 This makes it possible to use Fidesmo wearables like rings, bracelets and keyrings with any Mastercard or Visa card.